maayange17/Source-Separation-Study-using-a-Transformer/README.md

 ### Important details:
 a.
 Remember to update the main_path <br/>
 b.
-Remember to update the paths of the dataset and everything else in: Facebooks_code_for_tensors folder using Meta's training doc: https://github.com/facebookresearch/demucs/blob/main/docs/training.md <br/>
+Remember to update the paths of the dataset and everything else in: Facebooks_code_for_tensors folder and Facebook_Transformers folder if you wish to train the model, using Meta's training doc: https://github.com/facebookresearch/demucs/blob/main/docs/training.md <br/>
 c.
 We used dora, a great tool to change and follow the changes of the hyperparameters.
 Read about it more in Meta's training doc. <br/>
 d.
 We started from 81de367c in the training, as this the original Hdemucs.